getcarina/getcarina.com/README.md

 This is a [Jekyll](http://jekyllrb.com/) repo housing documentation and tutorials for Rackspace Container Service

 ## Installation
+You can either install Jekyll using the instructions below or if you have Docker Toolbox installed, just run `script/preview`.

 1. [Install Jekyll](http://jekyllrb.com/docs/installation/)
 1. Clone this repository